 BackgroundIn January 2014, approximately 10,000 gallons of chemicals used to process coal spilled from a storage tank into the Elk River in West Virginia.
 The Elk River is a municipal water source that serves about 300,000 people in the Charleston area.

 In July 2014, NTP received a nomination from the Centers for Disease Control and Prevention/Agency for Toxic Substances and Disease Registry to conduct toxicity studies on the predominant chemicals known to be involved in the West Virginia chemical spill.
 The primary spilled agent was 4-methylcyclohexanemethanol (MCHM).
 Other chemicals were also present in lower amounts in the tank.
-Limited data were available to address concerns for potential human health effects for the compounds in the spilled liquid, so NTP studied a number of chemicals (see the Table of Chemicals for NTP Studies).
+Limited data were available to address concerns for potential human health effects for the compounds in the spilled liquid, so NTP studied a number of chemicals (see Table of Chemicals Evaluated in NTP Studies).